BiruteJur/SQL_skills/README.md

 # SQL_skills
-Various tasks performed using SQL
+Various tasks performed using SQL.
+Created using "MySQL Workbench", database used in this work attached.